Basic Bread Machine White Bread You’ll Be Eager To Share

 what the dough should look like near the end of the kneading phase.Pin

 3) About 15 minutes after the kneading phase starts (you can hear and see it), open the lid or look through the window if you can see anything.
-The dough should look like a smooth but tacky ball that sticks to the side, then pulls away cleanly.
+The dough should look like a smooth but tacky ball that sticks to the side and then pulls away cleanly.

 How to assess the dough in a bread machine and what to do next:

-a) If the dough looks like a thick pancake batter (possible measuring error) or there is a layer of wet dough underneath the paddles, add a tablespoon of flour and wait a minute or two for it to incorporate into the dough as it kneads.
-Then, repeat the process until the dough looks right.
+a) If the dough looks like a thick pancake batter (possible measuring error) or if there’s wet dough underneath the paddles, add a tablespoon of flour.
+Wait a minute or two for it to mix in while kneading.
+Repeat this process until the dough sticks to the side and pulls away cleanly.

-b) If the dough is too dry, it may bounce off the pan wall or ride on the post like a merry-go-round.
-Add one tablespoon of water and give the machine a minute to incorporate the added liquid.
-You may need a spatula to press the water into the dough because dry dough often won’t accept extra water without encouragement.
+b) If the dough is too dry and bounces off the wall or rides on top of the paddle like a merry-go-round, add a tablespoon of water.
+Give the machine a minute to mix it in.
+You might need to use a spatula to help incorporate the water into the dough.

 testing dough to see if it's ready to shape.Pin